This page contains general information about pSeven workflow structure and introduces advanced features available in workflows.

 In this example, Loop receives a data sample and sends data points sequentially to the loop body (blocks A, B, and so on).
 Results are returned to Loop which collects them and finally outputs a results sample.

 Note that such blocks as Optimizer and Loop have non-trivial behavior: they can control execution of other blocks that constitute the body of a loop.
-For example, Optimizer is free to generate new values of variables (and hence start the Model block) until it finds the optimum; that is, only Optimizer decides when to stop the cycle.
-Such blocks are called cycle drivers.
+For example, Optimizer is free to generate new values of variables and send them to Blackbox until the optimum solution is found or some criterion set in the Optimizer configuration is met.
+Blackbox must start each time it receives data from Optimizer, and only Optimizer decides when to stop the cycle.
+Such blocks that control execution of other blocks in a loop are called cycle drivers.

 pSeven allows to create links that connect the same output port to different input ports.
 In this case, each link transmits a copy of the data output by the source port.